Internet-Toys Pose Security Risks

 Keep it fun!

-As technology continues to be more innovative every year, parents need to be aware of what types of situations their children’s tech can be exposing them.
+As technology continues to be more innovative every year, parents need to be aware of what types of situations their children’s tech can be exposing them to.
 This has prompted privacy and crime prevention specialists to issue a warning that some of these toys may be recording and collecting conversations.
 This, in turn, could lead to personal information falling into the wrong hands, resulting in child identity theft.
+By following some of these suggestions, we hope this will alleviate some of your children’s tech privacy concerns.

 This podcast from experts from the FBI’s Cyber Division’s Technology Cyber Intelligence Unit discusses toys and offers some food for thought regarding safety and technology.